bitmark-inc/bitmark-node-docker/README.md

 - `bitmark` — the official version of the Bitmark blockchain
 - `testing` — a `testnet` version of the blockchain used solely for development testing

-Node participants can select which blockchain they wish to operate on via the web UI.
-Note that switching to a different blockchain will require you to restart the `bitmarkd` and `recorderd` programs in the web UI for that specific blockchain.
+Node participants can select which blockchain they are currently working on via the web UI.
+Note that switching to a different blockchain will require you to restart the `bitmarkd` and `recorderd` programs in the web UI for the new blockchain.

 The Bitmark system offers monetary rewards to block winners for both the `bitmark` and `testing` blockchains.